ThinkEQ/assembly-solutions-ltd/src/pages/team/index.md

       of knowledge and experience in Accounting, Amanda is responsible for all financial transactions and reporting on monthly P & L's.

-      When Amanda isn't focusing on finance, she enjoys gardening and home decorating.
+      When Amanda isn't focusing on finance, she enjoys gardening and decorating her beautiful home!
     image: /img/team8-1-.png
     interests:
       - decorating